-Amazon has been forced to shut down its ‘Sold by Amazon’ program in the US that allowed the e-commerce giant to agree on prices with third-party sellers, rather than compete with them.
+Amazon has been forced to shut down its ‘Sold by Amazon’ program in the US, allowing the e-commerce giant to agree on prices with third-party sellers rather than compete with them.

-According to the Washington Attorney General’s Office, Amazon unreasonably restrained competition in order to maximize its own profits off third-party sales, constituting unlawful price-fixing and breaking anti-trust laws.
+According to the Washington Attorney General’s Office, Amazon unreasonably restrained competition to maximize its profits off third-party sales, constituting unlawful price-fixing and breaking anti-trust laws.

 Attorney General Bob Ferguson announced late on Wednesday that as a result of his office’s price-fixing investigation, Amazon will shut down the “Sold by Amazon” program nationwide.

 “Consumers lose when corporate giants like Amazon fix prices to increase their profits,” Ferguson said in a statement.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Today’s action promotes product innovation and consumer choice, and makes the market more competitive for sellers in Washington state and across the country.”